ManiVaultStudio/JupyterPlugin/docs/Kernel_manager.md

 logo-64x54.png
 ```

-These can be installed using assum these are in a directory called /temp/ManiVaultStudio then they can be installed using
+Assuming these are in a directory called `/temp/ManiVaultStudio`, they can be installed using

 ```
 jupyter kernelspec install /temp/ManiVaultStudio --user